jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/electricity-transistors.rst

     :align: center
     :target: https://en.wikipedia.org/wiki/Electric_battery

-    Electronic symbol for a single cell battery.
+    Electronic symbol for a single cell battery, a common source of electric charge.
 One terminal of the battery has a positive charge (cathode) and the other terminal has a negative charge (anode).

-* Batteries are an example of something that can apply charge to a conductor
+* Batteries are an example of something that can apply a charge to a conductor
 * If a battery is attached to a conductor, its charge will affect the free electrons within the conductor

     * The electrons will be repelled from the negative charge and attracted to the positive charge